 How to Create a Minnesota Quitclaim Deed

 A Minnesota quitclaim deed must satisfy Minnesota’s general requirements for deeds and be worded to provide no warranty of title.
 The deed must also include any terms necessary to reflect the parties’ intent.
-For example, Minnesota law assumes that a quitclaim deed transfers the current owner’s entire ownership interest as of the date of the deed.22 A quitclaim deed may, though, expressly limit the transferred interest.
-A deed to multiple new owners should identify the co-ownership form—tenancy in common or joint tenancy—the new owners will use.
+For example, Minnesota law assumes that a quitclaim deed transfers the current owner’s entire ownership interest as of the date of the deed.22 A deed to multiple new owners should identify the co-ownership form—tenancy in common or joint tenancy—the new owners will use.

 Minnesota Quitclaim Deed Requirements

 The Minnesota Legislature has adopted suggested statutory language for quitclaim deeds.23 The owner signing the deed “conveys and quitclaims” the property to the new owner.
 Quitclaim deeds often include a clause stating that the current owner intends to transfer the property with no express or implied warranty of title—though a disclaimer is not required for an effective quitclaim deed.